Igrium/ScaffoldEditor/design.md

   - It might be harder to strip all functionality from vanilla server instance than to re-implement it.

+- I wrote a subclass of `WorldChunk` which, much like a debug world, operates by force-returning certain blockstates rather than using its internal memory.
+I'll have to mix into `ServerChunkManager` to force it to return these chunks, because the field is final in `ServerWorld` and I'd rather not fuck with that.

+  - Edit: fuck it, I'll subclass because I'm overriding a lot of functionality.

 ## Levels

 - Scaffold entities should be renamed to avoid confusion with Minecraft entities.
 Possibilities include: